1. When joining, are you made the center of attention, lavished with praise and love, at least for the time being?

 Your personal views on religion are your business, of course.
 But consider carefully how much time and energy you are throwing into a church, cult, group, or whatever, and whether or not this is really what God wants you to do, or whether you are doing it for some other, more selfish reasons.
 Also ask yourself if the particular church, group, or cult is really helping you, helping society, or helping themselves.
 As I noted in my "Organizations" article, many organizations take on a life of their own, and their own survival and self-interest is often their primary agenda.

 Many folks today are realizing that having a relationship with God has nothing to do with an organization or church or building or money.
-They can be religious without having to affiliate with an organization that tells them what to believe or do.
+Like Ralph Waldo Emerson, they can be religious without having to affiliate with an organization that tells them what to believe or do.
 Many others are finding out that a religion need not be a money machine, tied in with buildings, salaries, programs, and an endless need to generate cash.

 Perhaps religion could be poised for a "new age" after all.